kevlar-kt/kevlar/docs/pages/modules/integrity/integrity.md

 !!! warning Automatic vs Specific attack
     This package is the best defense against automatic and/or unskilled attacks.
-    If implemented well, it will kill off most of them
+    If implemented well, it will kill off most of them.

 To [implement](implementation.md) this, you initialize `KevlarIntegrity` and provide your desired settings (which influence what is to be checked and what not).
 Then you can submit attestation requests (which will be executed according to your settings).